Skip to main content

 3.2 Record keeping

 All identification documents and transaction records must be retained for a minimum of 7 years after the end of the business relationship.
+Documents must be stored in a way that allows rapid retrieval during an IMPIC inspection.

 3.3 Training and internal policies